AĈ = "bad quality, uselessness, without value".

 - Li sidigis sian infanon sur seĝon. - He sat his child down on the chair.

-You can also proceed from a transitive verb.
-The object of that type of IG-verb is either the subject of the simple verb, or the object of the simple verb:
+You can also do this with a transitive verb.
+The object of this kind of IG-verb is either the subject of the simple root verb, or the object of the simple root verb:

 kompreni → komprenigi = to make someone understand

 - Mi finfine sukcesis komprenigi lin, ke li devas iri hejmen. - I finally managed to make him understand that he had to go home.

 - Mi ne povis komprenigi la ŝercon al li. - I couldn't make him understand the joke.

 You can also make an IG-verb from a root that is normally a noun.

 That type of IG-verb can mean that one acts such that the object becomes what the root indicates.
 But it can also mean that you cause the object to be like the root, or it can mean that you cause the object to perform an action which relates to the root: